RobotLocomotion/pytorch-dense-correspondence/doc/python3_overview.md

 See the code for more detail on these output types.

 ### Visualizing your dataset
 It is useful to visualize the result of computing matches and non-matches on your dataset.
-You can see [this](https://github.com/RobotLocomotion/key_dynam/blob/lm-pdc-rebase-2/notebooks/pdc_drake_sim_dataset_test.ipynb) notebook for an example of how to do this.
+Two examples of this are
+- With real data from DenseObjectNets paper [here](../dense_correspondence/dataset/simple_dataset_test_episode_reader.ipynb)
+- With simulated data from Drake. [here](https://github.com/RobotLocomotion/key_dynam/blob/lm-pdc-rebase-2/notebooks/pdc_drake_sim_dataset_test.ipynb).

 ### Creating dataset using drake simulator
 This is implemented in the `key_dynam` repo.
 Check out [this](https://github.com/RobotLocomotion/key_dynam/blob/lm-pdc-rebase-2/experiments/05/collect_episodes.py) script.